cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

     > **Note:** For this step superuser privileges are required.

-    > **Note:** After execute these steps you will need to leave the terminal opened and open a new one for the below steps.
+    > **Note:** After executing these steps you will need to leave the terminal opened and open a new one for the below steps.

 1. **Run 'ROS2  - Quick start Agent' docker container and execute Micro-ROS Agent for a udp transport**